wasi-master/pypi-command-line/docs/usage.md

 - `PACKAGE_NAME`

     Package to get the description for <span style="color: red">[required]</span>

 - `--force-github` / `--no-force-github`

-  Forcefully get the description from github [<span style="color: blue">default:</span> no-force-github]
+    Forcefully get the description from github [<span style="color: cyan">default:</span> no-force-github]</br>
     This will make sure that it doesn't get the description from pypi but get it from github by reading the readme file of that project's repository

 - `-h`, `--help`

     Show the help message.

 ### Errors and Warnings

-#### <span style="color: red">E:</span> Project not found
+- #### <span style="color: red">E:</span> Project not found

     Shown when the pypi api returns a 404 response meaning a package with the specified name most likely doesn't exist

-#### <span style="color: red">E:</span> ReadMe not found
+- #### <span style="color: red">E:</span> ReadMe not found

     Shown when `--force-github` is enabled or the PyPI page doesn't have a description and the github page also doesn't have a readme

-#### <span style="color: yellow">W:</span> Multiple github repos
+- #### <span style="color: yellow">W:</span> Multiple github repos

     Shown when `--force-github` is enabled or the PyPI page doesn't have a description.
 If this is shown it will ask you to pick one

 ## information